gdsec-test/threat-api/README.md

 ### Environments

-To access the links below, make sure you are added to `jomax\PaloAlto-DefaultRoute AD Security Group`.
-[Corporate Networking Documentation](https://confluence.godaddy.com/pages/viewpage.action?spaceKey=CORPNET&title=Palo+Alto+VPN+Help+Information)
+To access the links below, you will need to be on the VPN, and be in the `PaloAlto-DefaultRoute` Jomax AD group.
+See [Palo Alto VPN Help Information](https://confluence.godaddy.com/pages/viewpage.action?spaceKey=CORPNET&title=Palo+Alto+VPN+Help+Information) for additional information.

 | Environment | URL (Swagger Link)                                                                                                                  | Description                               |